 ABSTRACT

 This research aimed to carry out the influence of organic seed treatment and growing media on seedling growth and vigour of papaya cv.
 Red Lady.
 It was conducted at the Fruit Research Station, Imalia, Department of Horticulture, College of Agriculture, JNKVV, Jabalpur (M.P) during October to March 2024-2025.
 The study consisted of 16 treatment combinations with 3 replications laid out in factorial completely randomized block design.
 There was significant impact of different treatment combinations on growth and vigour of papaya.
 The result showed that among the various treatment combinations, seed soaked in coconut water and sown in growing media comprises of soil+ sand+ vermicompost enriched with Azospirillum i.e., S2M3 had highest plant height (15.95 and 20.64 cm), stem girth (5.01 and 7.08 mm) and number of leaves (9.88 and 11.55) at 120 and150 DAS respectively.
 Root length (19.80 cm), fresh and dry weight of root (7.52 and 1.83 g), fresh and dry weight of shoot (11.44 and 2.55 g), seedling vigour index-I (3773.6), seedling vigour index-II (409.2) and survival percentage (86.89 %) at 150 DAS also found significantly highest in S2M3.

+add some more results to enhance it

 Keywords: Papaya, bio-enriched growing media, seed soaking, seedling vigour